W427697/Discord-/README.md

 View [Component Encyclopedia](https://storybook.js.org/showcase) to see how leading teams use Storybook.

-Storybook comes with a lot of [addons](https://storybook.js.org/docs/react/configure/storybook-addons) for component design, documentation, testing, interactivity, and so on.
+Storybook comes packed with a lot of [addons](https://storybook.js.org/docs/react/configure/storybook-addons) for component design, documentation, testing, interactivity, and so on.
 Storybook's API makes it possible to configure and extend in various ways.
 It has even been extended to support React Native, Android, iOS, and Flutter development for mobile.

 ### Community